kellyjonbrazil/jc/docs/parsers/ini.md

 Schema:

-ini or key/value document converted to a dictionary - see the configparser standard library documentation for more details.
+ini document converted to a dictionary - see the python configparser standard library documentation for more details.

     {